-HF10 is delivered by the Senza Spinal Cord Stimulation system.
-Throughout this website all referenced devices including the Implant, Leads, and Patient Accessories are a part of the Senza System.
+HF10 and other available SCS frequencies and waveforms are delivered by Senza Spinal Cord Stimulation (SCS) systems.1 Throughout this website all referenced SCS system components including the Implantable Pulse Generator (IPG), Leads, and Accessories are a part of the Senza System.

 When is the Senza System used?

 The Senza System is used as an aid in the management of chronic intractable pain of the trunk and/or limbs.
-This includes one-sided or two-sided pain associated with failed back surgery syndrome, intractable low back pain, and leg pain.
-FOLLOW THE INSTRUCTIONS FOR USE IF SYMPTOMS PERSIST SEE YOUR DOCTOR/HEALTHCARE PROFESSIONAL.
+This includes pain associated with failed back surgery syndrome, intractable low back pain, and leg pain.

 When should it not be used?

-- In patients who have not received effective pain relief during a trial stimulation or are poor surgical candidates.
+- did not receive effective pain relief during a trial stimulation phase;

 Side effects or risks involved with the Senza System:

-It’s also possible you may experience complications once the device is implanted including infection, loss of pain relief, lead migration, allergy, and pain/uncomfortable stimulation due to lead migration.
-These complications may result in replacement of the leads, corrective surgery or removal of the device.
+It’s also possible you may experience complications after the device is implanted, including loss of pain relief, lead migration, allergy and pain/uncomfortable stimulation due to lead migration.
+These complications may result in reprogramming the device, medical treatment, corrective surgery or removal of the device.